Nysera/calc-it/README.md

+# The Odin Project: Foundations
-## Calc-it
+## Project: Calculator

-Calc-it is my first attempt at creating a javascript calculator.
+This is my implementation of the Calculator project from [The Odin Project](https://www.theodinproject.com/courses/foundations/lessons/calculator).

+**Live preview** can be found [here](https://nysera.github.io/calc-it/).